 A simple Google search of ‘resume sample’ will return tens of thousands of results, and some are actually quite professional resume examples.
 Others, not so much.

-While these can be a great resource for gathering inspiration, making a resume that captivates hiring managers requires more than simply copying and pasting the information of other applicants.
+While these can be a great resource for gathering inspiration, writing a resume that captivates hiring managers requires more than simply copying and pasting the information of other applicants.

 12. Never Use a “One Size Fits All” Resume